Testing Strategy

 Coverage

-JaCoCo reports are generated during a full ./mvnw clean verify run.
+JaCoCo reports are generated during scripts/verify/coverage.sh (or just coverage).

 • ./mvnw test (unit-only) does not publish JaCoCo site reports.